 What is Ube Latte?

-Ube latte is easy to make and is a creamy, sweet beverage made with ube, a purple yam popular in Filipino cuisine.
+Ube latte is easy to make and is a creamy, sweet, purple coffee beverage flavored with ube, a purple yam popular in Filipino cuisine.

-Ube has really grown in ways it is used, and how to make an ube latte shine is no exception.
+Ube has really grown in ways it is used, as well as it has reached a global audience.
+So, how to make an ube latte shine is no exception.
 It’s modern, fun, and the subtle flavor is pretty addicting and comforting.

 Taste Profile of Ube Latte